tempelaar-team/qclab-dev/docs/user_guide/ingredient.rst

 - A gradient of the classical Hamiltonian with respect to the conjugate classical coordinates, named ``dh_c_dzc``.
 - A gradient of the quantum-classical coupling Hamiltonian with respect to the conjugate classical coordinates, named ``dh_qc_dzc``.
 - A hopping function for surface hopping algorithms, named ``hop``.
+- An ab initio property calculator that calculates physical properties with an interface to an electronic structure theory code, named ``ab_initio_property_calculator``.

 Vectorization
 --------------------------